 The Culprit – Hardwood Floors & Area Rugs

 Many people wrongfully assume that bare floors are cleaner than carpet, but this is not so.
 Similar to ceiling fans, unhealthy particles settle on hard surfaces only to get stirred back into the air, and re-distributed throughout the house, when there is activity in the room.

-Quick Fix: Throw down an area rug or add a doormat.
+Quick Fix: Throw down an area rug or add a doormat after a professional hardwood floor cleaning.
 Especially in high traffic areas of the home, area rugs act like big filters, trapping dust and dirt particles in their fibers and keeping them in place until you vacuum.
 Nylon and wool are recommended to best withstand high traffic.
 Have your rugs professionally cleaned to remain most effective at trapping particulates as they settle from the air

 The Culprit – Tile, Grout & Stone